MSLNZ/msl-equipment/docs/database.rst

 .. attention::

-   The design of the Equipment-Register database is in active development and it can be unstable until an official release of MSL-Equipment is made.
+   The design of the Equipment-Register database is in active development and it will be unstable until an official release of MSL-Equipment is made.

 The information about the equipment that is used to perform a measurement must be known and it must be kept up to date.
-Keeping a central and official (hence the word *Register*) database of the equipment that is available in the laboratory allows for easily managing this information and for helping to ensure that the equipment that is being used for a task meets the calibration requirements needed to obtain the desired measurement uncertainty.
+Keeping a central and official (hence the word *Register*) database of the equipment that is available in the laboratory allows for easily managing this information and for helping to ensure that the equipment that is being used for a measurement meets the calibration requirements needed to obtain the desired measurement uncertainty.

-**MSL-Equipment** does not require that a *single* database is used for all equipment records.
+MSL-Equipment does not require that a *single* database is used for all equipment records.
 However, it is vital that each equipment record can only be uniquely found in one :ref:`equipment-database`.
 The records in a database must never be copied from one database to another database *(keeping a backup copy of the database is encouraged)*.
 Rather, if you are borrowing equipment from another team you simply specify the path to that teams